Block 1 Hero Preview — Portable Battery vs Generator CA

 • No installation — plug in and go

-• HOA friendly, indoor safe, zero noise
+• HOA friendly, indoor safe, near-silent

 • Works for renters

-• PG&E $300–$500 rebate available
+• PG&E $300–$500 rebate available on qualifying units (290–1,000Wh)

 • ⚠️ Powers individual devices — not whole home